Baudelaire would have liked Billie Holiday” (Allen Ginsberg journal note, December 1960).

 The W.T.Bandy Center for Baudelaire and Modern French Studies in Nashville, Tennessee is an invaluable resource

 Allen in a lecture at the New York Public Library in 1987 – (included in the 1991 collection, Deliberate Prose:

 “Kerouac and I, following Arthur Rimbaud and Baudelaire, our great-grandfathers among hermetic poets and philosophers, were experimenting naively with what we thought of as “new reality” or supreme reality”….The tradition (of direct treatment of the subject) was initiated by Baudelaire, who had updated the poetic consciousness of the nineteenth-century to include the city, real estate, houses, carriages, traffic, machinery..”

 Allen’s discarded early poem, “The Last Voyage” – “I knew the pit of Baudelaire” – “Others have voyaged far, have sailed/On waves that wash beyond the world”, owing perhaps a little too much to Rimbaud and Baudelaire (but later he subsumed the influence)

-Remembering Charles Baudelaire today – one-hundred-and-ninety-four years on.
+Remembering Charles Baudelaire today – April 9, 2020 – one-hundred-and-ninety-nine (now two hundred and two) years on.